vluzrmos/lumen-slackin/readme.md

 forever start socket.js
 ```

-The socket.io server will run at localhost:8080, if you need, modify it on <code>socket.js</code> file.
+The socket.io server will run at localhost:8080, if you need, modify it on <code>socket.js</code> and <code>public/js/app.js</code> files.

 Start the http server: